Born April 1st 1978 in Belgrade, SFRY

-I have written about 70 poems in the period between 1995 and 2002, and several more since 2002.
+I have authored about 70 poems in the period between 1995 and 2002, and several more since 2002.
 Even though I have received some high aclaims, they still remain unpublished.

-The poems are in Serbian and can thus be read only by Serbian speaking people.
+The poems are in Serbo-Croatian and can thus be read only by Serbo-Croatian speaking people.
 They can be accessed from the menu to the right.

 I may add a couple more given a sufficient interest.